sahaliatarek/TicketService/README.md

 * [When you successfully build the application, a target folder will be created.]
 * [To run the application, enter to target folder “cd target”.
 Then run the command “java –jar wtts.war”.]
 * [Open the browser, and visit the link http://localhost:23000 where the application should be up and running.]
+* [Please make sure that you have JDK 1.8 in the classpath.]

 ## Assumptions